aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/vba-project/excel-prevent-printing/_index.md

 type: docs
 weight: 600
 url: /python-net/how-to-prevent-printing-excel/
-description: Learn how to How to prevent users from printing excel through the Aspose.Cells for .NET API.
+description: Learn how to How to prevent users from printing excel through the Aspose.Cells for Python via .NET API.
 keywords: excel printing, prevent printing excel, how to prevent users from printing excel, excel prevent printing, prevent printing workbook, Prevent users from printing the whole workbook with VBA.
 ---